WANdisco/storm-jmxetric/README.md

-To build a tarball use ant target `dist`:
+To build a tarball use gradle task `dist`:

 ```
-ant clean dist
+gradle clean dist
 ```